-Type of Policy: PROTECTION OF HUMAN RESEARCH PARTICIPANTS Category: Orlando Health Institutional Review Board (IRB) Title: IRB A Authority and Jurisdiction Policy #: 0330-1005 Replaced #: ORMC IRB #6000-102 MDACCO IRB #1000-0001-D Page 4 of 7 Issued By: Orlando Health Institutional Review Board (IRB) Issue Date: 7/19/95 Approved By: Philip Giordano, MD Institutional Official SIGNATURE ON FILE Revision Dates: 1/1/01, 3/20/02, 11/7/07, 7/1/13, 8/11/14, 8/3/15, 8/1/18, 4/5/21, 9/14/22 1/21/19, 6/19/1 9
+Type of Policy: PROTECTION OF HUMAN RESEARCH PARTICIPANTS Category: Orlando Health Institutional Review Board (IRB) Title: IRB A authority and Jurisdiction Policy #: 0330-1005 Replaced #: ORMC IRB #6000-102 MDACCO IRB #1000-0001-D Page 4 of 6 Issued By: Orlando Health Institutional Review Board (IRB) Issue Date: 7/19/95 Approved By: Philip Giordano, MD Institutional Official SIGNATURE ON FILE Revision Dates: 1/1/01, 3/20/02, 11/7/07, 7/1/13, 8/11/14, 8/3/15, 8/1/ 18, 1/21/19, 6/19/1 9

-- 2. Under FDA regulations, an IRB is an appropriately constituted group that has been formally designated to review and monitor biomedical research and social behavior involving human subjects.
-In accordance with FDA regulations, the IRB has the authority to approve, disapprove or modify human subjects research activities covered by regulations; conduct continuing reviews of research involving human subjects (when appropriate); observe the conduct of the study (i.e., consent processes and other research processes) and verify changes.
-Only the IRB can approve human subjects research.
-Research involving human subjects can be disapproved by other officials or committees. - 3.
-Additionally, the IRB has the authority to suspend or terminate approval of human subjects research that is not being conducted in accordance with the Orlando Health IRBs' requirements or that has been associated with unexpected serious harm to human subjects. - B. Exceptions from Orlando Health IRB approval: - 1.
+- 3. Additionally, the IRB has the authority to suspend or terminate approval of human subjects research that is not being conducted in accordance with the Orlando Health IRBs' requirements or that has been associated with unexpected serious harm to human subjects. - B. Exceptions from Orlando Health IRB approval: - 1.
 Research involving human subjects may be under the oversight of an external, non-Orlando Health IRB. - 2.
 An IRB Authorization Agreement (or equivalent) with the non-Orlando Health (external) IRB must be executed and approved by the Institutional Official. - C. Not Human Subjects Research: - 1.
-The following activities are deemed not to be human subjects research and do not require IRB oversight if the project or its elements do not change.
-Staff can join or leave without IRB review.
-However, changes to intent, methodology, or participants can change the project to HSR (Human Subjects Research) and require further IRB review for oversight: - a.
+The following activities are deemed not to be human subjects research: - a.
 Scholarly and journalistic activities (e.g., oral history, journalism, biography, literary criticism, legal research, historical scholarship), including the collection and use of information, that focus directly on the specific individuals about whom the information is collected. - b.
 Public health surveillance activities, including the collection and testing of information or biospecimens, conducted, supported, requested, ordered, required, or authorized by a public health authority.
 Such activities are limited to those necessary to allow a public health authority to identify, monitor, assess, or investigate potential public health signals, onsets of disease outbreaks, or conditions of public health importance (including trends, signals, risk factors, patterns in diseases, or increases in injuries from using consumer products).
-Such activities include those associated with providing timely situational awareness and priority setting during the course of an event or crisis that threatens public health (including natural or man-made disasters).
+Such activities include those associated with providing timely situational awareness and priority setting during the course of an event or crisis that threatens public health (including natural or man-made disasters). - c.
+Collection and analysis of information, biospecimens, or records by or for a criminal justice agency for activities authorized by law or court order solely for criminal justice or criminal investigative purposes. - d.
+Authorized operational activities (as determined by each appropriate federal agency) in support of intelligence, homeland security, defense, or other national security missions. - 2.
+Certain studies submitted for exempt review, and other projects conducted at Orlando Health may be determined as "Not Human Subjects Research" because the activity meets neither the HHS definition nor the FDA definition of human subject research as referenced above.
+For example, some projects may not meet the HHS definition of "research" if they are not designed to develop or contribute to generalizable knowledge (45 CFR 46.102) and some projects do not meet the FDA definition of research if they do not involve the administration of drugs or devices (21 CFR 56.102).
+Innovative or newly-introduced procedures or therapies do not require IRB review and approval except when they meet either the HHS or FDA definition of "research".